fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 #### Task 13.8.

 Add support for users to the application.
-Users have the following fields in addition to their ID:
+In addition to the ID, users have the following fields:

 - name (string, must not be empty)
 - username (string, must not be empty)

 Unlike in the material, do not now prevent Sequelize from creating [timestamps](https://sequelize.org/master/manual/model-basics.html#timestamps) <i>created\_at</i> and <i>updated\_at</i> for users

 All users can have the same password as the material.
-You can also choose to implement the password properly as in [part 4](/part4/user_management).
+You can also choose to properly implement the password as in [part 4](/part4/user_management).

-Implement the following routines
+Implement the following routes

-- POST api/users (add new user)
+- _POST api/users_ (adding new user)
-- GET api/users (list all users)
+- _GET api/users_ (listing of all users)
-- PUT api/users/:username (change user name, note that the parameter is not id but username)
+- _PUT api/users:/:username_ (change of user name, keep in mind that the parameters is not id but username)

-Make sure that the timestamps <i>created_at</i> and <i>updated_at</i> automatically set by Sequelize work correctly when creating a user and changing the user name.
+Make sure that the timestamps <i>created_at</i> and <i>updated_at</i> automatically set by Sequelize work correctly when creating creating a new user and changing the user's name.

 #### Exercise 13.9.

-Sequelize provide a set of predefined [validations](https://sequelize.org/master/manual/validations-and-constraints.html) for model fields, which it performs before storing the entities in the database.
+Sequelize provide a set of pre-defined [validations](https://sequelize.org/master/manual/validations-and-constraints.html) for the model fields, which it performs before storing the objects in the database.

-It is decided to change the username creation policy so that only a valid email address is valid as username.
-Make a validation in connection with the creation of the ID to check this.
+It is decided to change the user name creation policy so that only a valid email address is valid as username.
+Make a validation in during with the creation of the the ID to check this.

 Modify the error handling middleware to provide a more descriptive error message in the situation (using the Sequelize error message), e.g.